cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-cydia.md

 ## Introduction

 Cydia is incredibly outdated.
 If you are using a modern jailbreak on iOS 11 or newer, consider using [Sileo](sileo){:target="_blank"}
+{: .notice--warning}

+This page is optional, but helpful if you are unfamiliar with jailbreaking.
 {: .notice--info}

 Cydia is a package manager that has been used since the start of jailbreaking in 2008.
 It can be used to install tweaks and themes.